arcium-hq/agave/CONTRIBUTING.md

 (go to "New Issue" -> "Feature Gate Tracker [Get Started](https://github.com/solana-labs/solana/issues/new?assignees=&labels=feature-gate&template=1-feature-gate.yml&title=Feature+Gate%3A+)") and should be updated each time the feature is activated on a cluster.

-* "automerge": When a PR is labelled with "automerge", the PR will be automatically merged once CI passes.
-In general, this label should only be used for small hot-fix (fewer than 100 lines) or automatic generated PRs.
-If you're uncertain, it's usually the case that the PR is not qualified as "automerge".
+* "auto-merge": When a PR is labeled with "auto-merge", the PR will be automatically merged once CI passes.
+In general, this label should only be used for small hot-fix (fewer than 100 lines) or automatically generated PRs.
+If you're uncertain, it's usually the case that the PR is not qualified as "auto-merge".

 * "good first issue": If you happen to find an issue that is non-urgent and self-contained with moderate scope, you might want to consider attaching